tembo-io/website/docusaurus/blog/2023-12-18-introducing-pg_vectorize/index.md

 );
 ```

 No management, no migrating data, no extra services or teams to hire.
 You can add vector search right now, with none of the hassle.

+And if you don't like the defaults that have been supplied by pg_vectorize, you can override just about everything.
+You can transform your search query data manually via `vectorize.transform_embeddings()`, change the index on the table, and craft your own similarity search using pg vector directly.
+It's all open source, and you can use it the way that fits best for you.

 ## What Else Can It Do?